We need clarity, France and Germany tell UK after May seeks further Brexit delay

 German Foreign Minister Heiko Maas declined to comment on the request for an extension but urged London to move swiftly: “That we’re long past five after midnight - they must know that in London, too.”

-This story corrects location of press conference to New York, not the United Nations in 2nd paragraph.)
+(This story corrects location of press conference to New York, not the United Nations in the second paragraph)

 Reporting by Michelle Nichols in New York, writing by Thomas Escritt; Editing by Gareth Jones